Darkarias/ML-Models/README.md

 I’m currently implementing a Physics-Informed Neural Network (PINN) designed to simulate stellar structure and evolution.
 The goal is to create a digital twin of a star, integrating physical laws directly into the learning process.
-This work serves as the foundation for a larger research direction—developing a digital twin of a bound black hole system, combining general relativity, differential equations, and AI-driven modeling to explore spacetime behavior computationally.
+This work serves as the foundation for a larger research direction; developing a digital twin of a bound black hole system, combining general relativity, differential equations, and AI-driven modeling to explore spacetime behavior computationally.